-Recently I was asked to give a talk entitled, “How can a Chihuahua have full dentition into old age?”
+Recently I was asked to give a talk titled, “How can a Chihuahua have full dentition into old age?”
 I stressed starting plaque control early once the permanent teeth erupt and performing periodic professional oral assessment, treatment and prevention (oral ATP) visits when gingival inflammation and halitosis were present, including extracting teeth affected by advanced periodontal disease.

 On the way home from the talk it dawned on me that this approach to dentistry is in the wrong order.
 Our office sends yearly oral ATP reminders, but our clients are usually motivated to make an appointment to have their pet’s teeth cleaned in response to oral malodor and not a card that arrives in the mail.
 Following our approach, we get into the mouth too late, practicing fire engine dentistry necessitating multiple extractions (Figure 1).